-STOP!
-Don’t Sign that Insurance Company Document!
+Stop!
+Don’t Sign That Insurance Company Document

 The insurance adjuster shows up, big smile, and explains there is no need to get a lawyer.
 Then, as is very common, the adjuster will offer some small money, maybe $500, maybe $1000, to the injury victim in order to settle the case as quickly as possible.

 This scenario gets me upset – and I see it all the time – because most people, after an accident, don’t know their rights, unless he/she first speaks with an attorney.
 The insurance adjuster know this, and capitalizes on it, in order to save the insurance company money (better for the insurance company to get rid of case fast before it has to pay out much more money when an attorney becomes involved in the case).

-Do not sign ANYTHING the adjuster gives to you.
+Do not sign ANYTHING the adjuster gives to you because you can’t trust a car insurance adjuster.
 When the adjuster (still with the big smile) tells you there is no need to get a lawyer, tell him or her that you disagree.
-End the meeting, and find a lawyer to consult with about your rights, should you be injured in a car accident in Massachusetts.
+End the meeting, and find a car accident lawyer in Massachusetts to consult with about your rights.